What makes arranging

 So Difficult About Selling Life Insurance?

-By John Lensi, CLU, ChFC, RHU, REBC, CMFC, LLIF
+Written by John Lensi CLU, ChFC, RHU, REBC, CMFC, LLIF

 when examining the various methods to